 In What if?, a young boy has climbed a massive mulberry tree.
 Just as he’s getting ready to jump from a dangerously high branch, the tree intervenes, asking whether the boy has asked “What if?”.
-We soon learn that “What if ?” is short for “What if I do this, what could happen?”, and the tree helps the boy and his sister realize that pausing to ask “What if” before you act can keep you from hurting yourself.
-(Character trait lesson: Responsibility, self control- considering consequences of your actions)
+We soon learn that “What if?” is short for “What if I do this, what could happen?”.
+The tree helps the boy and his sister realize that pausing to ask “What if” before you act can keep you from hurting yourself.
+(SEL/ Character topics: responsibility, self management, decision making)

 The tree and siblings explore some more situations in which “What if?” can keep you out of trouble.
-The boy is shown how he teased his friend and it cost him the friendship.
+The boy is shown how he teased his friend (unkindly) and it cost him the friendship.
 Asking “What if?” would have helped the boy see that even though he was having fun, the friend he was teasing was not feeling good about it.
-(Character trait lesson: treating others with respect)
+(SEL / Character topics: social awareness, respect, caring, positive relationships)

-The tree teaches that none of the situations was a problem in the beginning and had they changed their actions/words, they could have kept having fun.
+The tree teaches that had the children changed their actions/words, they could have kept having fun in any of the situations.
 The children learn to consider whether they will get hurt or whether they will hurt others, and to adjust their actions.

 What if you run in the street and there are cars coming?
 First, pause and check for cars then decide if it's safe to get the ball.